Matthew-Burkard/json-rpc-2.0-client/README.md

 }
 ```

+This client will form request bodies, send them to the server and return the result.

 ## Errors

-If the server responds with an error an RpcError.
-There is an RpcError for each standard JSON RPC 2.0 error, each of
+If the server responds with an error, an RpcError is thrown.
+There is an RpcError for each standard JSON RPC 2.0 error,
-them extends RpcError.
+each of them extends RpcError.

 ```c#
 public void main(string[] args)